gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/handling-user-input.md

         key     = [0,0,0,0,0],
         link    = new Image();

 It's an array of the five keys we're currently interested in, Up, Down, Left, Right and Space, all initialised at 0, for off.
-If we only allowed the variable to store which key was being pressed, then we couldn't react to simultaneous key presses, like Down and Right, preventing our character from moving diagonally.
+If we used the variable to only store which key was being pressed, then we couldn't react to simultaneous key presses, like Down and Right, preventing our character from moving diagonally.
+We _could_ use a variable per key, but this works well enough and keeps our code a little leaner.

-Then we add a function to set the values of this array with the appropriate keys:
+We then add a function to set the values of this array with the appropriate keys:

     function changeKey(which, to) {
         switch (which){